England have had 81 Test cricket captains

 England’s most successful Test captains by wins all played in the 21st century.
 This is mainly down to the increased number of matches per year.

-Andrew Strauss, with 24 wins in 50 Tests, is third by wins alone, and he took England to the pinnacle.
+It is Andrew Strauss, with 24 wins in 50 Tests, who will generally be regarded as England’s most successful captain of the 21st century.
 They won in Australia, they conquered all before them, on their way to the number one spot in the world rankings.

 Mike Brearley and Peter May registered the most wins in the 20th century.
 Brearley is perhaps remembered as England’s best pure captain, a man who could get the best out of Ian Botham and take on the Australians.